aws/aws-cdk/packages/@aws-cdk/aws-iot/README.md

 <!--END STABILITY BANNER-->

-This module is part of the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) project.

-## Rules

 The `TopicRule` construct defined Rules that give your devices the ability to interact with AWS services.
 Rules are analyzed and actions are performed based on the MQTT topic stream.
 The `TopicRule` construct can use actions like these: